anneleschallierdelisle/final_project_looted_artefacts/README.md

    - Creation of structured "artefact chunks"

 2. **Web Scraping**
-   - Collection of data from auction websites and blogs
+   - Collection of data from art dealers and commercial platforms
    - Extraction of text and images

 3. **Data Wrangling**